HydroModPy/HydroModPy/docs/source/getting_started/nancon-tutorial.rst

       hmp run ~/hydromodpy/projects/04_streamflow_intermittence_in_transient/step1_minimal.toml

 step2_local_data.toml — run ``nancon_step2_local``, ``base_config = "step1_minimal.toml"``
-   Adds the mapped stream network and the burn, from the local files you just downloaded.
-Still steady.
-Compare the drainage pattern against step 1 to see what the mapped network changes.
+   Declares the local data sources the later steps read: the mapped stream network and the gauge.
+Still steady, and the head it solves is step 1's to the bit, which is the point worth noticing.
+A simulation driven by the drainage boundary reads ``mesh/topography``; burning the mapped network into the DEM reshapes the routing surface instead, which only the calibration criterion looks at.
+So this step buys you data on disk, not a different result.

 step3_api_data.toml — run ``nancon_step3_api``, ``base_config = "step1_minimal.toml"``
    The same model as step 2, but the hydrography comes from the BD TOPAGE